 daughter was listed on his chart as the next of kin.
 I got her number from information and dialed.
 Her soft voice answered.

-"Janie, this is Sue Kidd, a registered nurse at the hospital.
+"Janie, this is Sue Kidd, a registered nurse at the

-heart attack and --"
+tonight with a slight heart attack and --"

 "No!" she screamed into the phone, startling me.
 "He's not dying is he?"